 The process of myelination begins in the 7th month of intrauterine life.
 Myelination occurs most rapidly the first two years after birth.
 The structures that are necessary for reflex behavior are myelinated first.
 These include:

 The pattern for axon myelination also follows the cephalocaudal gradient of growth.
-Shortest axons of corticospinal tract are myelinated first.
+The shortest axons of corticospinal tract are myelinated first.
 Upper extremities and trunk axons myelinate next.
-The longest axons that are present in lower extremities are the last to myelinate.
+The longest axons that are present in the lower extremities are the last to myelinate.
 The whole process completes by 24 months of age.

 Cerebral hemisphere myelination